DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 This follows from the observational framing of the Fermi Paradox: we look for detectable information-processing nodes, which presupposes growth (r > 1).
 Stagnation (r = 1) or regression (r < 1) naturally yields silence through resource decay, so rejecting P1 implies negentropic nodes never grow enough to be observable - a trivial resolution.

 **Note on reversible/adiabatic computing:** Practical computation and communication include irreversibilities (error correction, control, I/O), so the Landauer floor remains relevant at scale.
-Even with aggressive reversibility, any net growth r > 1 preserves the theorem; reversibility stretches timelines only logarithmically.
+Even with aggressive reversibility, any net growth r > 1 preserves the theorem.
+Reversibility stretches timelines only logarithmically.

 ## Why Informational Growth Leads to Black Holes

-Negentropic systems with r > 1 evolve toward exponential information growth to minimise erasure costs (Landauer's principle).
+Negentropic systems with r > 1 evolve toward exponential information growth to minimize erasure costs (Landauer's principle).
 Hitting the Bekenstein limit triggers a density crisis: To continue, the system must pack bits at maximal density, requiring mass-energy concentration.
 This dynamic potentially leading to collapse, or to stagnation if not (both outcomes are externally silent).

 The "informational singularity" is a phase transition.
 Externally, there are no emissions or expansion.